ai-paradox/ai-paradox.github.io/index.md

 # Everything AI

-Welcome to **Everything AI**, your comprehensive resource for unraveling the mysteries of artificial intelligence.
+Welcome to **Everything AI**, your comprehensive resource for unraveling the mysteries of artificial intelligence and top tech trends.

+## What is AI ?

-## Explore Topics
+## Explore topics

 - **[Mathematics fundamentals](mathematics.md)**
   - Dive into the core mathematical concepts that form the foundation of AI.
 Understand the principles behind algorithms and data analysis.